tonyredondo/debugger-mcp-server/JSON_REPORT_AUDIT_6239b1aa.md

 Many threads have `topFunction` values like `[Runtime]` or a header-derived value that does not match the most meaningful frame in the final merged `callStack`.

 ### Evidence
-In the regenerated `6239b1aa.json`, some threads have:
+In the regenerated local JSON report, some threads have:
 - `topFunction = [Runtime]` while `callStack` includes meaningful frames such as `libcoreclr.so!...` or `System.*` managed methods.
 - `topFunction` pointing at the pre-merge header/function while the merged stack starts with placeholder frames like `[JIT Code @ ...]`.